Lawrence Y. Sherman: Treaty of Versailles

 Sherman opposed some of the non-league provisions of the treaty.
-He sharply criticized the Shantung provision of the treaty which transferred German concessions in Shantung to Japan rather than return them to China, saying "40,000,000 Chinese in Shantung were denied the right of self-determination and delivered to Japan under treaty" In addition, he criticized the territorial concessions to Poland as insufficient.
+He sharply criticized the Shantung provision of the treaty which transferred German concessions in Shantung to Japan rather than return them to China, saying "40,000,000 Chinese in Shantung were denied the right of self-determination and delivered to Japan under treaty".
+He also forcefully condemned Britain and France for failing, with Wilson's approval, to honour the commitments they had made to Italy under the treaty of London of 1915 concerning its eastern borders.
+He called it rank ingratitude, given the sacrifice of 5 million Italian soldiers—a contribution he considered decisive and no less important than America’s own entry into the war: Italy’s effort had compelled Germany to divert substantial forces from the western front to rescue Austria-Hungary on its southern flank.
+In addition, Sherman criticized the territorial concessions to Poland as insufficient.

 He was one of the 39 senators who joined the "Round-robin" resolution in March 1919, declaring that the peace treaty with Germany should be separated from any proposal for a League of Nations, and vowing to vote against the treaty in its current form.

 During a vote on amendments to the treaty, after Woodrow Wilson had stated that he would not accept any amendments, Sherman said: